Cranberry Cheesecake Bars

 When planning out a dinner party, dessert is always my last thought.
 I struggle to come up with desserts that I can make well in advance, and then quickly assemble in under 5 minutes before serving.
-This cheesecake ticks all of the dinner party boxes.
+This Cranberry Orange Cheesecake ticks all of the dinner party boxes.
 You can make it up to 5 days in advance, and then quickly top with the stewed cranberries right before serving.

 In the past I have only used cashews or a combination of cashews and macadamia nuts to make cheesecake.
 I love the creaminess of the filling using just nuts, but its not ideal for your wallet or waist line.
 I decided to add my favourite ingredient into the filling (cauliflower!!) and I am sooo happy to report that it was a success.
 Adding steamed cauliflower results in a filling that is a bit less dense in texture and rich in flavour then a solely nut based one, and I actually prefer it.

-This recipe is also a great way to use up leftover cranberry sauce from Thanksgiving.
+These Cranberry Cheesecake Bars are also a great way to use up leftover cranberry sauce from Thanksgiving.
 I am embarrassed to admit that I used my Super Simple Cranberry Sauce in this recipe because I HATE wasting food and it turned out so well.